-In 2017, the District constructed additional GI projects that conform to the criteria established in the GIPP.
-The District worked with the City of Berwyn (Berwyn) and the Village of Niles (Niles) to develop GI Projects consisting of permeable pavement, rain gardens and swales.
-The District contributed a total of \$866,670 to these projects which provided a combined DRC of 732,933 gallons.
-The District entered into IGAs with Berwyn and Niles whereby maintenance responsibilities lie with the municipality and the District retains perpetual rights to inspect the facilities to ensure they are being maintained as required by the O&M Manuals of the respective projects.
+In 2018, the District constructed additional GI projects that conform to the criteria established in the GIPP.
+The District worked with the Villages of Skokie, Arlington Heights and River Forest, as well as the Wheeling Park District, to develop GI Projects consisting of permeable pavement parking, green alleys and bioretention facilities.
+The District contributed a total of \$694,000 to these projects which provided a combined DRC of 181,082 gallons.
+The District entered into IGAs with these entities whereby maintenance responsibilities lie with the local municipality or park district and the District retains perpetual rights to inspect the facilities to ensure they are being maintained as required by the O&M Manuals of the respective projects.